praeclarum/MetalTensors/README.md

 * `Tensors` represent primitive bags of data
 * `Layers` represent operations on tensors
-* `Models` combine layers into groups to make complex computations
+* `Models` combine layers into groups to make trainable networks
 * `Applications` use models to perform a particular task

 ### Multi-device support